ey242/KiVA/README.md

 * Prepare the images for transformation in the input directory
 * Create an output directory for which the transformed images will be saved

-Use the following commands to run the transformation scripts:
+Use the following commands to run the transformation scripts.
+Detailed documentation on the input parameters can be found in the code.
 #### Basic KiVA Transformations
 ```
 python Transformations-KiVA.py \